 Watch the 2021 Our Health Heroes Awards Ceremony on-demand.

 Our Health Heroes 2019

-Over 900 nominations were received for the national Our Health Heroes Awards 2019, from across the UK’s health and social care sector.
-And, on Wednesday 20th November 2019, more than 200 guests, including Prerana Issar, Chief People Officer at NHS England & Improvement, gathered for the fourth annual Our Health Heroes awards at London’s Science Museum.
+A record number of nominations were received for the national Our Health Heroes Awards 2019, from across the UK’s health and social care sector.
+And, on Wednesday 20th November 2019, more than 200 guests, including Prerana Issar, Chief People Officer at NHS England & Improvement, gathered for the fourth annual Our Health Heroes Awards at London’s Science Museum.

 Organised by Skills for Health and headline sponsor Health Education England (HEE), the ceremony, which was hosted by GP and TV Presenter Dr Dawn Harper, and included a performance by former doctor-turned-writer Adam Kay, celebrated the country’s unsung healthcare heroes.

-The third annual Our Health Heroes Awards, hosted in 2018, meant a great deal to the hundreds of people nominated.
+The third annual Our Health Heroes Awards, hosted in 2018, meant a great deal to the hundreds of people who were nominated.

-Celebrating the 70th birthday of our beloved NHS was just one of the reasons we received the highest number of nominations and held the largest ceremony to date, at London’s Oxo Tower.
-160 guests attended the prestigious ceremony, hosted by TV Star Sunetra Sarker, along with the Skills for Health team.
+Celebrating the 70th birthday of our beloved NHS was just one of the reasons that 160 guests attended the prestigious ceremony to celebrate the achievements of those in the health and care workforce.
+The event was hosted by TV Star Sunetra Sarker, along with the Skills for Health team.

 Watch the ceremony highlights video to experience Our Health Heroes 2018.